Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/binders/fw_edit-manager.en.md

 ### Binding through the properties

-Instead of designing `EditManager` from the code, it is also possible to "throw" on the form as control and bind the controls with the properties using standard window editing properties in the Visual Studio environment.
+Instead of designing `EditManager` from the code, it is also possible `набросить` on the form as control and bind the controls with the properties using standard window editing properties in the Visual Studio environment.

 If the window edit properties `EditManager` in the field `Bindings.<select view>` for some reason you cannot select anything in your code dependent forms, you can correct the line: